cmu-sei/juneberry/docs/vignettes/vignette1/Replicating_a_Classic_Machine_Learning_Result_with_Juneberry.md

 The dataset specification file contains detailed information about the supported fields inside a dataset configuration file.
 When constructing the dataset for this vignette, you will not need to define every possible field.
-A link is provided to the specification file for you to reference if you wish to learn more about the properties in a dataset config.
+A link to the specification file is provided if you wish to learn more about the properties in a dataset config.

 | Dataset config path | Specification file |
 | --------------- | --------------- |